-- 1. The MCP is able to determine that the beneficiary has an ongoing relationship with the provider (self-attestation is not sufficient to provide proof of a relationship with a provider); - The provider is willing to accept the higher of the MCP's contract rates or Medi-Cal FFS rates; and - 3.
-The provider meets the MCP's applicable professional standards and has no disqualifying quality of care issues.
+- The MCP is able to determine that the beneficiary has an ongoing relationship with the provider (self-attestation is not sufficient to provide proof of a relationship with a provider); - 2.
+The provider is willing to accept the higher of the MCP's contract rates or Medi-Cal FFS rates; - 3.
+The provider meets the MCP's applicable professional standards and has no disqualifying quality of care issues; - 4.
+The provider is a State Plan approved provider; and